TomC333/Conway-Life-Game/README.md

 ## Setup 🌱

-To be honest, I hate Java 🙄.
+To be honest, I hate Java 🙄 (Just Kiddingggg 😔).
 I don't know what exactly, but Java looks like an unordered room 🤨 where everything is available, but you have to find them 💭.
 So, for the setup section, I'm just giving readers of this README the freedom to figure out how to run this project.

 P.S.
 Or just simply download [IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains—JetBrains is cool 😏.